-(11) "Person" means a human being and where appropriate a public or private corporation, an unincorporated association, a partnership, a government or governmental instrumentality.
+(12) "Person" means a human being and, where appropriate, a public or private corporation, an entity, an unincorporated association, a partnership, a government, or governmental instrumentality.

 § 1132 Reporting requirements.

-(b) Any person required by subsection (a) of this section to make an oral and a written report who fails to do so shall be fined not more than $1,000 or shall be imprisoned not more than 15 days, or both.
+(b) Any person required by subsection (a) or (c) of this section to make an oral and a written report who fails to do so is to be fined not more than $1,000 or imprisoned not more than 15 days, or both.
 In any action brought under this section, if a court finds a violation, the court may award costs and attorneys' fees.

-(c) In addition to those persons subject to subsection (a) of this section any other person may make such a report, if such persons have reasonable cause to believe that a patient or resident of a facility has been abused, mistreated, neglected or financially exploited.
+(c) In addition to those persons subject to subsection (a) of this section, any other person shall make such a report, if the person has reasonable cause to believe that a patient or resident of a facility has been abused, mistreated, neglected, or financially exploited.
 Such reports are confidential and the reporting person cannot be compelled to do either of the following:

-(d) Any individual who intentionally makes a false report under this subchapter shall be guilty of a class A misdemeanor.
+(d) Any person who intentionally makes a false report under this subchapter is guilty of a class A misdemeanor.

 § 1133 Contents of reports.